-WORLD RIVERS PROJECT A global participatory project about water.
+WORLD RIVERS PROJECT

 In 2004 I visited the Onon river in Mongolia to start the World Rivers Project.